ohnomydjango/candidate-test-68536a6c/README.md

 This middleware looks for a visitor token (uuid) on the incoming request querystring.
 If it finds a token, it will look up the `Visitor` object, add it to the request, and then set the `request.user.is_visitor` attribute.
+It then increments the usage counter.
 It sets the properties from the request, and has no interaction with the session.
 This happens in the second piece of middleware.

 #### `VisitorSessionMiddleware`